TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 #### Roleplaying the Council of Elders

-The council of elders have agreed to never discuss Eldyir with the village - that the secret will die with them.
+The council of elders have agreed to never discuss Elydir with the village - that the secret will die with them.

 **Elder Ilphas** (LN elf noble man) believes in the law.
 He is a very serious